HaSaKL/Metaheuristic_GQAP/Readme.txt

 The application GRASP_Solver_T2T is used to solve the test instances.

+The application uses the command line interface provieded by the framework.
-A documentation of the command line parameters can be found in the file CLI.txt
+A documentation of the command line parameters can be found in the file GQAP_CLI.txt.
+The Bash-scripts running the tests give examples.

 The folder "tests" is self contained and holds all tests, compiled GQAP_TimeToTarget, R-Scripts and Bash-Scrips required to run the tests.
 Examine the Bash-Skrips to see what test are run.
 Test results are summarized in *.csv-files.